 Use a Crate to House Train Your Dog

 Other dogs will poop where they please.
 This is a fact of life.
-But, there are ways to minimize the number of times your dog poops on your bed.
+But there are ways to minimize the times your dog poops on your bed.
 One way is to reward them for going potty outside.

 Whenever your dog goes potty in the designated spot, give her a treat and lots of praise.
-She’ll soon learn that good thing happen when she goes potty outside, and she’ll be less likely to soil your bed.
+She’ll soon learn that good things happen when she goes potty outside and’ll be less likely to soil your bed.

 You can also try using a crate as a way to train your dog not to poop in the house.
-When she’s inside the crate, she’s not allowed to go potty; so, she’ll eventually learn to hold it until she’s released from the crate.
-Of course, you’ll also need to be diligent about taking her outside regularly so that she has plenty of chances to relieve herself.
+When she’s inside the crate, she’s not allowed to go potty, so she’ll eventually learn to hold it until she’s released from the crate.
+Of course, you’ll also need to be diligent about taking her outside regularly so she has plenty of chances to relieve herself.

 Treatment for Dogs Suddenly Pooping on the Bed

 There are plenty of reasons why dogs might poop on the bed.
-It could be a sign that they’re anxious or afraid or trying to tell their owners something important.
+It could be a sign that they’re anxious, afraid, or trying to tell their owners something important.
 In some cases, it might even be due to a medical condition.
 But whatever the reason, there are ways to get your dog to stop pooping on the bed.

 There are many reasons why your dog may have pooped on your bed.
 While some of these reasons may be out of your control, there are steps you can take to help prevent this from happening again.

-By being proactive and understanding your dog’s behavior, you can work to create a better relationship with your pet and keep your bedroom clean.
+By being proactive and understanding your dog’s behaviour, you can work to create a better relationship with your pet and keep your bedroom clean.